WHEN ARRIVING FOR AN EMERGENCY

 - Ventilator Support

-Please be assured that your pet will receive the best care possible.
+Please know that your pet will receive the best care possible.
 We take our responsibility to care for your pet very seriously.
 We do everything we can to make your pet as comfortable as possible.

 It can be difficult to differentiate dysphoria behaviors from pain behaviors.
 Please call your regular veterinarian initially for assistance and our surgeons as needed.